The Wait is Over...

 Check out a rare interview + the rare “Spy” promo VHS clip.

-Check out this MAJOR blast from the past here:
+Check out this MAJOR blast from the past here [this one even makes ME feel ancient]:

 Rewind the tape back to 1984: CBS News began a pre-production for a new prime time series.
 The show, in the format similar to 60 Minutes, will eventually be titled “West 57th”.
 Producer Craig Leake decided to film a segment based on the struggles of a young touring act trying to break out of the night club “death march”.
 After reviewing several bands, from upstate New York to Washington D.C., Mr. Leake picked Wrathchild.